bytepath/shared/readme.md

     public function __construct(protected SomeService $service)
     {}

+    public function createUserReturnJSON($data)
+    {
       /**
-     * This method uses the service created above to validate and create a user.
-It then
-     * transforms the user created in that service into JSON */ public function createUserReturnJSON($data)
-    {
+        If validation succeeds,we will create a new user and convert it to JSON

+        If validation fails, we return a FailedValidation object that contains a list of validation errors you can provide to the user.
+You could process these errors here, or catch them in a middleware of some sort
+      */
       return $this->service->createUser($data)->transform(function($data){
           // Transform will only run if validation was successful otherwise the FailedValidation object
           // will be returned with the list of errors that need to be fixed